AshleyYakeley/NixVirt/README.md

   State to put the network in, or null to ignore.
   Default: `null`.

-  :warning: If this option is specified and not null, any libvirt network not defined in the list will be removed.
+  :warning: If this option is specified and not null, any libvirt network not defined in the list will be deleted.

 * `virtualisation.libvirt.<connection>.pools` (list of sets)
 Each set represents a libvirt storage pool, and has these attributes: